vvscode/docs/docs/tutorials/javascript/send-otp-codes-with-text-to-speech-calls-using-sinch-and-nodejs.md

 ## What you need to get started

  - Node development environment
- - Application- key and secret.
+ - Application - key and secret.
 Get one here if you don’t have one already - [Sign up](https://portal.sinch.com/#/signup).
  - Some credits on your account.
 Set up your phone on the dashboard and my boss will give you $2 to get you started\!

 ## Code